here are a few of our favourites

 St Ives is worth a website in its own right.
 Crowded in summer, but always worth the effort, St Ives has nine beaches (including Carbis Bay), and some have amazing names – check out Lambeth Walk, Porthkidney, Clodgy Point and Bamaluz, alongside the more expected names like the Harbour Beach, and the best known – Porthmeor.

 St Ives isn't just about the beaches though.
 Art is important here, to the extent that Tate has both Tate St Ives and Barbara Hepworth's studio.
 The light attracted artists, and the train made it easy for them to get here.
 Names such as Ben Nicholson and Mark Rothko are associated with the town along with potter Bernard Leach and local artists Terry Frost, Peter Lanyon, Alfred Wallis and many others.

-Spend a day wondering through the tiny streets with names such as my favourite, Salubrious Place.
+Spend a day wandering through the tiny streets with names such as a favourite of ours, Salubrious Place.
 Just watch out for the seagulls – they're brave here!

 Easily missed, but worth looking for.
 The little hamlet of Zennor is far enough inland from the dramatic cliffs to enjoy a degree of shelter.
 There are just a few houses, a good pub, The Tinner's Arms, and St Senara's Church where the legend of the Zennor Mermaid was inspired by the 15th century carved mermaid pew end.